YektaZ/DNA_Sequencing/README.md

 2 - Open the files "paires.csv" and "unpaired.csv" to find the output of the algorithm.

 3 - The time complexity of the algorithm is O(NlogN) when offset = 0 and O(N^3) when offset != 0.
-If the size of the input data is big, it is recomended to read the data in series instead of all together.
+If the size of the input data is big, it is recommended to read the data in series instead of all together.

   The space complexity of the algorithm is O(N+ N/4 + 5N/4 + 2N/4 + etc.) = O(3N + etc.).
   Therefore, the space complexity of the algorithm changes linearly with the size of the input.

-  Usually there is a trad off between time and space complexity.
+  Usually there is a trad-off between time and space complexity.
 In case of larger data sets (hundreds of millions of DNA) we could change the algorithm to less time complex but higher in space complexity.
 For example with using hash tables.

-4 - A varialbe "offset" is defined inside the function.
-This value determins how many letter differences can exist in the barcode search.
+4 - A variable "offset" is defined inside the function.
+This value determines how many letter differences can exist in the barcode search.
   For example offset = 0 means that the search for barcode "XXXXXX" finds the exact same barcode.
   However, when offset = 1, the algorithm will detect "XXXXXX" and any other barcode with only 1 letter mismatch.
   If offset is greater than zero, the time complexity of the algorithm increases to O(N^3).

 5 - The is a special case of barcode: "AAATTT" where the reverse barcode is similar to the original barcode.
-This special case has been categorized in the unpaired category, however, further consideration can be taken into acount for this special case.
+This special case has been categorized in the unpaired category, however, further consideration can be taken into account for this special case.